Policy Number: II-4.00(A)

 The University Senate Office shall be assigned responsibility for keeping a record of the grievance, initial notification of persons involved, and monitoring compliance with procedures.
 The Executive Secretary and Director of the Senate shall serve as the coordinator of and advisor to the Faculty Hearing Board, and may designate another impartial individual to carry out these responsibilities on their behalf.A confidential complete record shall be kept by the University Senate Office of all hearings and documents referenced during the adjudication process for five (5) years following the end of the grievance process.

 b.
 Forming the Faculty Grievance Hearing Board

-Within fifteen (15) days of submission of the formal grievance, the Executive Secretary and Director shall send the list of elected Faculty Senators to the parties for review.
-The parties will have five (5) days to notify the Executive Secretary and Director of any elected Faculty Senators who may have a conflict of interest and should be ineligible to serve on the Hearing Board.
-The Executive Secretary and Director will promptly communicate any conflicts to the Chair-Elect.
+Within fifteen (15) days of submission of the formal grievance, the Executive Secretary and Director or designee shall send the list of elected Faculty Senators to the parties for review.
+The parties will have five (5) days to notify the Executive Secretary and Director or designee of any elected Faculty Senators who may have a conflict of interest and should be ineligible to serve on the Hearing Board, and the parties must provide an explanation for the conflict.
+The Executive Secretary and Director or designee will promptly communicate any conflicts to the Chair-Elect.

 The Chair-Elect shall then appoint three voting members of the Hearing Board and two alternate members from the unchallenged potential members.

 The five members of the Faculty Grievance Hearing Board (three voting and two alternates) shall elect, by majority vote, one voting member to chair the Hearing Board.
 If a voting member cannot serve to completion of the grievance hearing, an alternate shall then be appointed as a voting member by the Chair of the Hearing Board.
 If an alternate member cannot serve to completion of the grievance hearing, the Hearing Board may proceed with one alternate.